BlankParenthesis/pxls-rs/README.md

-pxls-server
+pxls-rs (name pending)
 ===========

+A big thank you to [CDawg](https://www.twitch.tv/cdawg) for funding this project and using it in the 2025 Connor canvas.

-An unfinished server implementation of [PxlsNetworking](https://github.com/BlankParenthesis/PxlsNetworking).
+An in-progress reference server implementation of [PxlsNetworking](https://github.com/BlankParenthesis/PxlsNetworking).
 *Note: that specification is evolving as this is worked on, so both are likely to change significantly.*

-Important missing features:
-- ~~Websocket authorization isn't compatible with the browser API specification.~~
-- ~~No cooldown notifications.~~
-- ~~No permissions management.~~
-- ~~Several important extensions are not yet implemented.~~

   A full list of which extensions are implemented:
 	- [X] [authentication](https://github.com/BlankParenthesis/PxlsNetworking/blob/master/extensions/authentication.md)
 	- [X] [board_data_initial](https://github.com/BlankParenthesis/PxlsNetworking/blob/master/extensions/board_data_initial.md)